Noah0302sTech/Omada-Controller/README.md

 ### Omada-Controller
 Automatic Installation of Omada-Controller-Software in Debian

+This is a Merge from my old Repo (https://github.com/Noah0302sTech/Bash-Skripte/tree/master)

 If you have any Issues, or Questions, please do not hesitate to send me a Message!